 Question 9 also reveals if one believes in long ages but from a different perspective.
 If the bulk of the fossil layers represent long ages, then a global Flood is impossible because it would have ripped up the layers and redeposited them.
 A local Flood also makes a mockery of the promise God made after the Flood to not send another Flood like this.
 It was clearly a global Flood as Genesis 6–8 teaches, because we have numerous local floods all the time.

-Reference: Ham, The New Answers Book 1, “Was There Really a Noah’s Ark & Flood?” http://www.answersingenesis.org/articles/nab/really-a-flood-and-ark, and Ken Ham, editor, The New Answers Book 3, “Was the Flood of Noah Global or Local?” by Ken Ham and Dr. Andrew Snelling (Green Forest, AR: Master Books, 2010).
+Reference: Ham, The New Answers Book 1, “Was There Really a Noah’s Ark & Flood?”
+Was There Really a Noah’s Ark & Flood?, and Ken Ham, editor, The New Answers Book 3, “Was the Flood of Noah Global or Local in Extent?” by Ken Ham and Dr. Andrew Snelling (Green Forest, AR: Master Books, 2010).

 10. Satan had to rebel after day 6 (probably not day 7 because God sanctified that day and made it holy).
 Otherwise, rebellion from God (sin) would have been declared “very good” in Genesis 1:31.